007 MAGAZINE - The World's Foremost James Bond Resource!

 PAN Books were pioneers in the film tie-in market and several of their best-selling titles were those novels which had been adapted into a feature film.
 In addition to the 10 James Bond novels issued with a film tie-in paperback, PAN had also re-published other titles such as John Buchan's The Thirty-Nine Steps, to tie-in with the 1959 film remake of his classic 1915 spy adventure; and Saturday Night And Sunday Morning by Alan Sillitoe in 1960.
 THE MAN WITH THE GOLDEN GUN was the last James Bond film tie-in published by PAN Books before the rights were taken on by Triad-Panther in 1977.
 It also marked the last true film tie-in for any full-length Ian Fleming novel until Penguin published CASINO ROYALE in 2006.
 Subsequent films in the series were represented by the Christopher Wood novelizations, and later adaptations by John Gardner and Raymond Benson.
 There were no paperback tie-ins published in the UK for A View To A Kill (1985) or The Living Daylights (1987).

 By the end of 1977 when PAN ceased publishing the James Bond paperbacks they had sold a staggering total of 27,863,500 copies in Great Britain, and the film tie-ins were responsible for a large proportion of those sales, also creating renewed interest in Ian Fleming's other novels as each new film was released.
+From 1978 other publishers took over the James Bond back catalogue, although sales were never as high as when the novels were first released at the height of ‘Bondmania’ in the mid-1960s.

 PART TWO: THE RAYMOND HAWKEY COVERS